Colfax County War: War

 Because of the presence of a large lawless element at Cimarron and the inability of local authorities to keep the peace, the attorney general of the New Mexico Territory, under directions from Governor Marsh Giddings, requested federal troops from Fort Union to help Sheriff Isaiah Rinehart restore order at Cimarron.
 No troops were sent at that time, but troubles continued at Cimarron that eventually required military intervention.
 The Maxwell Land Grant and Railway Company was also allied with the powerful Santa Fe Ring, a group of influential lawyers and politicians who controlled many Western states.
 The settlers did not like the incursion of the soldiers on to the land, and this caused a great deal of violence between the factions.
 Buffalo soldiers of the 9th U.S. Cavalry were among the units sent, and on one occasion, some of them had a shootout with a group of Texas cowboys in the St. James Hotel.
-Three soldiers died during the shootout and a few months later one of the cowboys Davy Crockett who was involved was killed by the local sheriffs.
+Three soldiers died during the shootout and a few months later one of the cowboys, Davy Crockett, who was involved, was killed by the local sheriffs.
 Clay Allison himself shot and killed a black sergeant in a bar where he was drinking.

 A man named Cardenas eventually confessed to the murder of Tolby, and he was subsequently hanged by a group of 20 gunmen on November 10.
-It has been estimated that as many as 200 people were killed in the Colfax County War.
 Soon the conflict started to dwindle down between the leaders of each party.
-Clay Allison was arrested in late 1876 by posse consisting of a sheriff, a captain and lieutenant with 45 U.S. cavalrymen.
+Clay Allison was arrested in late 1876 by a posse consisting of a sheriff, a captain and lieutenant with 45 U.S. cavalrymen.
 He later left the county in December of that year.
 The English owners of the Maxwell Land Grant Company foreclosed on the land by 1879, and the company was purchased by new owners from the Netherlands.
 Finally, in 1885, the lawn of the Colfax County Courthouse was the site of one of the last gun battles of the Colfax County War.
 A group led by George Curry was assaulted by a group of sheriff's deputies on the courthouse lawn.
 Curry's brother and one of his followers were killed in the gun battle.
 Curry pleaded guilty to unlawfully carrying firearms and was fined five dollars.
 The Dutch owners also faced financial instability and were sued by the United States government in the early 1880s for making claims on land within the public domain in Colorado.
 On March 8, 1887, the company finally sent its plea to the United States Supreme Court.
 In its ruling five weeks later, the court confirmed the company's ownership of the land when it concluded “We are entirely satisfied that the Grant, as confirmed by the action of Congress, is a valid grant, that the survey and the patent issued upon it are entirely free from any fraud.”